Niharika-Gupta/Confidence-Intervals-and-Hypothesis-Testing/README.md

 Confidence interval is a type of interval estimate, computed from the statistics of the observed data, that might contain the true value of an unknown population parameter.
 A statistical hypothesis, sometimes called confirmatory data analysis, is a hypothesis that is testable on the basis of observing a process that is modeled via a set of random variables.
 A statistical hypothesis test is a method of statistical inference.

-Here in this repo we will work on hypothesis testing, confidence interval, calculation of errors, p-values and many more.
+Here in this repo we will work on coffee dataset for hypothesis testing, confidence interval, calculation of errors, p-values and many more.

 Here is a glimpse